-Running to the Future
+Running toward the Future

 Gabriel Berkovich turned his life around because of a passion to live a better life.
 After dropping out of high school and eventually ending up in a homeless shelter on Skid Row, Gabriel decided to enroll at SMC to pursue athletics.